 As I’ve illustrated, storage can have a major impact on EDA flows and overall productivity in chip design environments.
 Are you impacted?
 To see where your systems stand, I highly recommend running the above some experiments to find out.

-If you find that faster I/O might benefit you, stay tuned for part 2 of this series where we investigate the huge impact FlashBlade is making in the semiconductor industry.
+If you find that faster I/O might benefit you, read part 2 of this series to learn the huge impact FlashBlade is making in the semiconductor industry.